pop-ecx/rango/README.md

   <img src="https://github.com/pop-ecx/rango/blob/main/rango-2.png" />
 </p>

-Rango is a simple and basic Mythic C2 agent written in zig for Linux systems.
+Rango is a simple and basic Mythic C2 agent written in zig for GNU/Linux systems.

 It is designed as a proof of concept for testing zig as a language for writing C2 agents.